Normalizing Flows for Probabilistic Modeling and Inference: Constructing Linear Flows

 Moreover, the linear system $\rmP\rmL\rmU \rvz = \rvz'$ can be solved by (a) undoing the permutation, (b) solving a lower-triangular system, and (c) solving an upper-triangular system.
 Solving triangular systems can be done in time $\bigo{D^2}$ by forward/backward substitution, hence inverting the PLU flow can also be done in time $\bigo{D^2}$.
 In practice, $\rmP$ is typically fixed to a chosen or random permutation, and $\rmL$ and $\rmU$ are learned.

-Multiplication with a triangular matrix can be also thought of as special case of an autoregressive flow with affine transformer and linear conditioner.
+Multiplication with a triangular matrix can be viewed as a special case of an autoregressive flow with affine transformer and linear conditioner.
 Hence, the PLU flow is simply a composition of two such autoregressive flows with opposite order, followed by a permutation.
 Linear flows based on the PLU decomposition have been proposed by e.g.~\citet{oliva2018tan, kingma2018glow}.
 A similar decomposition in the case where $\rmW$ is a convolution operator was proposed by \citet{hoogeboom2019emerging} and was termed \textit{emerging convolution}.

 \paragraph{QR flows} Another way to decompose a $D\times D$ matrix is using the QR decomposition as follows:

 where $\rmW$ is an orthogonal matrix and $\rmR$ is upper triangular, both of size $D \times D$.
 In fact, we can parameterize any invertible matrix using the QR decomposition, even if we restrict the diagonal entries of $\rmR$ to be positive.
 In that case, the absolute determinant of $\rmW$ is given in $\bigo{D}$ time by: